Information and training for students and staff

 To get your Competency Card fulfil the 100 point ID check at Service NSW.

 The validity date on your Interim Certificate refers to the period in which you can work under your Interim Certificate while you arrange your Competency Card.

 Can I continue to work once the date on my Interim Certificate has expired, or if I have lost my Competency Card?

 If you are working with liquor or gaming past the date shown on your Interim Certificate, or without your Competency Card, you run the risk of being fined.

-If your certificate is now out of date, please arrange the ID Checking Process at the Post Office as soon as possible.
+If your certificate is now out of date, please arrange the ID Checking Process at Service NSW as soon as possible.